The Drivers Guide To Electric Cars

 One of the biggest concerns people have is getting caught short when their full electric runs out of charge.
 It’s something of a misconception based on earlier full electric cars that you won’t be able to travel very far.

-Yes, older electric cars were only useful for short journeys before they needed a charge but some of the latest electric have a range of easily over 200 miles, and some can even surpass 250 miles if you drive them sensibly.
+Yes, older electric cars were only useful for short journeys before they needed a charge but many of the new EV cars have a range of easily over 200 miles, some can even surpass 250 miles if you drive them sensibly.
+There are now several EV vehicles whose range exceeds 300 miles, although these do tend to be in the more expensive price bracket.

 Electric Car Charging At Home